 Day 1 London - Seattle

 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for your indirect, scheduled Icelandair flight to Seattle via Reykjavik.
-Upon arrival, we transfer to the Crowne Plaza Hotel Downtown (4T) for a two-night stay.
+Upon arrival, we transfer to the Hilton Garden Inn Downtown Seattle (4T) for a three-night stay.

 Day 2 Seattle

-We enjoy an included guided tour of Seattle this morning, taking in some of the city’s most famous landmarks such as the Space Needle, Pioneer Square and Pike Place Market, which opened in 1907; it’s one of the oldest farmers’ markets in the USA, and home to a great variety of interesting specialist shops and great family-run restaurants.
-You are free to explore Seattle at your own pace this afternoon - perhaps view the collections of the fascinating Seattle Art Museum, learn about the local marine wildlife at the Seattle Aquarium or take a leisurely stroll in the attractive surroundings of Volunteer Park.
+We enjoy an included guided tour of Seattle this morning, taking in some of the city’s most famous landmarks such as the Space Needle, the 60ft totem pole of Pioneer Square and Pike Place Market, which opened in 1907; it’s one of the oldest farmers’ markets in the USA, and home to a great variety of interesting specialist shops and great family-run restaurants.
+You are free to explore Seattle at your own pace this afternoon - perhaps view the collections of the fascinating Seattle Art Museum or learn about the local marine wildlife at the Seattle Aquarium.

-There is more free time this morning to enjoy Seattle before we transfer by coach to the city of Spokane and check in to our hotel for the night, which will be arranged by the American Empress.
+There is a little more free time this morning before we transfer by coach to the city of Spokane and check in to our hotel for the night, which will be arranged by the American Empress.

 You have time to explore Spokane at leisure before we transfer to the city of Clarkston, named in honour of the explorer William Clark, where we embark the American Empress (5T) this afternoon.
 Our river voyage begins with an early evening dinner cruise, returning to Clarkston later tonight.